DAmesberger/sc-im.nvim/README.md

 # sc-im.nvim - Edit Markdown tables in sc-im

-`sc-im.nvim` is a Neovim plugin designed to seamlessly integrate `sc-im`, a terminal spreadsheet program, to edit Markdown tables.
+`sc-im.nvim` is a Neovim plugin designed to seamlessly integrate with [sc-im](https://github.com/andmarti1424/sc-im), a terminal spreadsheet calculator, to edit Markdown tables.
 Its core feature is that it can generate and link the native sc file to the Markdown table.
 That allows to retain formatting and formulas upon reopening (see Options).

 ![table editing](./table.svg)
 ## Features

-- Open existing `sc-im` tables in a split window.
+- Create or open markdown tables in `sc-im` using a split terminal buffer (can be configured to open in a vertical or horizontal split).
-- Insert new `sc-im` tables at the current cursor position.
-- Configurable to include `.sc` file links and customizable link text.
+- Optionally generates and links the `.sc` file (native sc-im file format) so that formatting and formulas are retained below the table in the markdown file.

 ## Installation